How To Have A Stress-Free Morning Routine With Kids

 Fill up the water bottles, place them beside your breakfast and you won’t forget them!

 Aside from breakfast, getting dressed and out the door, we don’t have a lot to do.
 This makes it easier to avoid a stressful morning.

 We do like to read a few books before breakfast and get in a workout but those are both negotiable.

 The simpler you keep it, the easier it will be.
 Figure out what’s negotiable in the morning (messy hair don’t care!) and what’s not.
-Then workout your morning routine around that.
+Then work out your mornings around that.

-It can definitely get hectic but that’s the jist of it.
-Some days we get dressed in the studio between sets and other days we have time to clean up dishes, empty the dishwasher etc. We make it work.
+It can definitely get hectic but that’s the gist of it.
+Some days we get dressed in the studio between sets and other days we have time to clean up dishes, empty the dishwasher, etc. We make it work.

-Coming off summer and into the back to school chaos can cause a lot of chaos and stress in the mornings.
-But with a little planning, prioritizing and thinking ahead it’s possible to create a somewhat stress-free morning routine.
-Pick your battles, have a few back up plans and make back to school life a little easier.
+Coming off summer and into the back to the chaos of back to school can cause a lot of stress.
+But with a little planning, prioritizing, and thinking ahead it’s possible to create a somewhat stress-free routine.
+Pick your battles, have a few backup plans, and make back to school life a little easier.